Dannyyapyap/stt/README.md

 ```

 ### Running via Docker
+Tested on
+Docker version 27.3.0, build e85edf8
+Docker Compose version v2.29.6

 1. Replace `<INPUT YOU HUGGINGFACE API TOKEN HERE>` in the docker-compose.yml with your actual HuggingFace API token

 2. Build the Docker image and start it in a container, use:
    ```
    bash build_and_run_docker.sh
    ```
+   Note: Only run this script on the first setup, if encounter any issues/errors, remove the /db and /logs folder from the directory and re-execute the script.

    After executing the above command, two directories will be created in the location where the docker-compose file is located:
    1. db